The Ultimate Guide to Worms in Pets

 - Heart and kidney failure

 At the start of a heartworm infestation, your pet is unlikely to show many symptoms.
 This is a problem because it takes these worms so long to mature that by the time you notice symptoms, considerable damage may already be done to your dog's vital organs.
-As the infestation progresses, your dog will begin to show significant symptoms, which include:

 - Mild but persistent cough